nietras/Sep/README.md

 CollectionAssert.AreEqual(expected, actual);
 ```

-### Example - Use Extension Method Enumerate within async/await Context
+### Example - Use Extension Method Enumerate within async/await Context (prior to C# 13.0)
 Since `SepReader.Row` is a `ref struct` as covered above, one has to avoid
-referencing it directly in async context.
-This can be done in a number of ways,
+referencing it directly in async context for C# prior to 13.0.
+This can be done
-but one way is to use `Enumerate` extension method to parse/extract data from
+in a number of ways, but one way is to use `Enumerate` extension method to
-row like shown below.
+parse/extract data from row like shown below.

 ```csharp
 var text = """